 Claudio Carvalho, Rio de Janeiro, Brazil

-This is the third movie and second project (counting the two movies as a single franchise) involved horror and Barbara Hershey after The Entity (1982).
-In it, Carla Moran (Hershey) was pursued by an evil being.
-Curiously, in this movie her son Josh, played by Patrick Wilson, is pursued by an evil being.
+This is the third movie and second project (counting the two movies as a single franchise) that involved horror and Barbara Hershey, after The Entity (1982).
+In it, Carla Moran (Hershey) is pursued by an evil being.
+Curiously, in this movie, her son, Josh, played by Patrick Wilson, is pursued by an evil being.
 See more »

 Was this review helpful to you?